-Pinot Noir is the quintessence of elegance and finesse, it is delicate, fragrant, ethereal, with fruity notes of small berries, hazelnuts, tea, light spices, moss, mushrooms, lacquer, currant, pine, resin, orange peel, and raspberries.
+Pinot Noir is the quintessence of elegance and finesse, it is delicate, fragrant, and ethereal, with fruity notes of small berries, hazelnuts, tea, light spices, moss, mushrooms, lacquer, currant, pine, resin, orange peel, and raspberries.

 What does Pinot Noir taste like?

 On the palate, it’s smooth, sharp, and slightly balsamic.
 It’s not a big, full-bodied wine, but it’s never sloppy.
 Tannins are determined but not overpowering.
 Acidity and finesse are the keywords when it comes to Pinot Noir.